Quantisan/touzi/README.md

 Furthermore, this is made available for informational purpose only and should not be construed as investment advice.

+# Update

-Update: the web pages where this scrapes from seem to have changed so the scraper needs updating for this to work.
+The web pages where this scrapes from seem to have changed so the scraper needs updating for this to work.

 # Dependencies

-XML
+- XML
-quantmod
+- quantmod
-ggplot2
+- ggplot2
-quadprog
+- quadprog
-PerformanceAnalytics
+- PerformanceAnalytics
-RCurl
+- RCurl

 # Usage